The-Young-Programmer/Math-Quize/README.md

 This was developed by The Young Programmers (TYP 🖥).

 Math quiz helps to increase or boost Human knowledge.
 In Mathematical calculations and every day Life Calculations.

 TO DOWNLOAD IT:
 It very easy to download....
-Just click on the link below
+Just click on the
+"Math-Quiz.1.0.apk" above